Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/salesforce.md

 The parameters you see in the list (**Show me**, **Probability**, etc.) are the filters for your report.
 Report filters are criteria set to control the data a user sees in their report.
 In Analytics, the filtered data will be used in your charts in the *Visualization editor*.

 In the dialog above, filters are preconfigured with the default values from Salesforce.
-Use the dropdown menu next to each filter to change these values.
+Use the drop-down menu next to each filter to change these values.

 You can change the report filters' values later in the *Visualization editor* by choosing to **Edit** your data source (as shown below):